 by Daniel J. Solove

-In a recent report, MIT security experts critiqued calls by government law enforcement for backdoor access to encrypted information.
+In a recent report (link no longer available), MIT security experts critiqued calls by government law enforcement for backdoor access to encrypted information.
 As the experts aptly stated:

 “Political and law enforcement leaders in the United States and the United Kingdom have called for Internet systems to be redesigned to ensure government access to information — even encrypted information.
 They argue that the growing use of encryption will neutralize their investigative capabilities.
 They propose that data storage and communications systems must be designed for exceptional access by law enforcement agencies.
 These proposals are unworkable in practice, raise enormous legal and ethical questions, and would undo progress on security at a time when Internet vulnerabilities are causing extreme economic harm.”

 The report is called Keys Under Doormats: Mandating Insecurity by Requiring Government Access to all Data and Communications and is by Harold Abelson, Ross Anderson, Steven M. Bellovin, Josh Benaloh, Matt Blaze, Whitfield Diffie, John Gilmore, Matthew Green, Susan Landau, Peter G. Neumann, Ronald L. Rivest, Jeffrey I. Schiller, Bruce Schneier, Michael Specter, and Daniel J. Weitzner.